-It’s been in the upper 90s (heat index wise, anyway,) for the past couple weeks and while I’m someone who’d sit outside until my blood starts to boil, even I have to admit it’s brutal out there.
-Not as brutal as summers at my parent’s house growing up though, where they had two rules once school let out:
+The heat index has been in the upper 90s for the past few weeks and while I’m someone who’d normally sit outside until my blood starts to boil, even I have to admit it’s brutal out there.
+Not as brutal as summers in my parent’s house growing up though, where they had two rules once school let out:

 - No air conditioning until it reached 90 degrees.
 Inside the house.
-INSIDE.
-THE.
-HOUSE.
+INSIDE THE DANG HOUSE.

-We were totally unplugged and, as much as we complained in the moment, I’m so glad they did what they did.
+We were totally unplugged, and as much as we complained in the moment, I’m so glad they did what they did.
 Let me be clear – I’m so glad they canceled cable and shooed us outdoors every single day, NOT that they were so strict with the AC.
-Going to bed with fans blasting hot air 5 inches away from your face is not a good time.
-Viva central air!
+Going to bed with fans blasting hot air 5 inches away from your face is not a good time. ?

-As a result of my parent’s summer rules, my brothers and I left the house after breakfast, maybe stopped home for a quick lunch, but most days didn’t come home until dinnertime.
-Our days were filled with swimming, creek walking, trail exploring, bike riding, chalk drawing, bug collecting, and doing anything that didn’t involve sitting in a hot house staring at a blank television.
+As a result of my parent’s rules though, my brothers and I left the house each morning after breakfast, maybe stopped home for a quick lunch, but most days didn’t come home until dinnertime.
+Our days were filled with friends, swimming, creek walking, bike riding, chalk drawing, bug collecting, and doing anything that didn’t involve sitting in a hot house staring at a blank television.

-Anyway, today I’m sharing a recipe that reminds me of those simpler days.
-No frills, no fuss, just pure sweetness.
-Despite the lengthy name, Gluten-Free No-Bake Strawberry Shortcake Icebox Cake calls for just five ingredients, no baking (did I mention how hot it is here?!) and is so easy your kids can even make it.
+Today I’m sharing a recipe that reminds me of those simpler days.
+No frills, no fuss, just pure deliciousness.
+Strawberry Shortcake Icebox Cake calls for just five ingredients, no baking (did I mention how hot it is here?!) is gluten free, and super easy too.

-Start by making a batch of homemade whipped cream.
-Resist the urge to buy a tub.
-You can doo eeeet!
-Add 3 cups heavy whipping cream and 1-1/2 teaspoons vanilla to the bowl of an electric mixer (or in a glass bowl if you’re using a hand mixer,) that’s been chilling in the freezer for at least 10 minutes then gradually add 1/4 cup + 2 Tablespoons powdered sugar while the mixer is on low.
+Add heavy whipping cream and vanilla to the bowl of an electric mixer (or in a glass bowl if you’re using a hand mixer,) that’s been chilled in the freezer then gradually add powdered sugar while the mixer is on low.
 Turn the speed up as the cream thickens then whip until you have…whipped cream!

-Spread a thin layer of whipped cream into the bottom of an 8×8 baking dish, then top with a layer of crispy sugar cookies (see below for the brand I used.)
-Next add another layer of whipped cream followed by 1/3 of 1-1/2lbs strawberries that have been trimmed then sliced.
+Spread a thin layer of the whipped cream into the bottom of an 8×8 baking dish then top with a layer of gluten free crispy sugar cookies.
+Next add another layer of whipped cream followed by sliced strawberries.
 Repeat the layers – cookies, whipped cream, and strawberries – two more times to create three layers total.
-You might have a little whipped cream leftover, FYI.

 Tip: Save the “prettiest” 1/3 of the strawberry slices for a nice presentation on the top layer!

-These are the cookies I use by the way.
-Gluten-free Enjoy Life Sugar Crisp Crunchy Cookies soften beautifully in this dessert but still retain a little texture, which I love.
-You’ll need two boxes and you can usually find them in the gluten-free aisle at the grocery store.
-If for some reason you can’t find these exact cookies, any crispy sugar cookies should work or even graham crackers if you’re in a pinch!
+These are the cookies I use in this strawberry icebox cake: Enjoy Life Sugar Crisp Crunchy Cookies soften beautifully but still retain a little texture, which I love.
+You’ll need two boxes and you can usually find them in the gluten free aisle of the grocery store.
+If for some reason you can’t find these exact cookies, any crispy sugar cookies should work or even graham crackers if you’re in a pinch.

-Last step is to cover the dish with saran wrap then refrigerate overnight, or at least until the cookies have softened (6-8 hours.)
-When it’s time to eat, slice, serve, and enjoy the sweet and simple tastes of summer!
+Last step is to cover the dish with saran wrap then refrigerate overnight, or until the cookies have softened (6-8 hours.)
+When it’s time to eat, slice, serve, and savor the sweet and simple taste of summer.
+Enjoy!

 free email bonus!